 Whether it is linen, hemp or even cotton, you have to start somewhere.
 However, the culture of the raw material is at the very basis of making clothes.
 In the case of natural materials from plants, the operator sows, maintains and then harvests the fibers.

 For example, for a garment made predominantly with cotton, after being harvested, the cotton fibers are sorted, cleaned to remove dirt and then spun.
 In order to facilitate spinning treatments, preparation agents (lubricants and humidifying agents) are used.
 These agents will then be eliminated and may end up in the wastewater.
+Working overall manufacturers have to select stiff and strong cotton fibers to make their yarns and fabrics.

 It is then the turn of the spinner to enter.
 Its role is therefore to transform raw material into thread.
 Simple as pie, right?
 Well, no!
 To achieve this result, the fibers are successively freed of their impurities, combed, drawn and then braided.

 There are several weaving methods depending on the desired result, we prefer this or that method.
 For example, the so-called “classic” weaving will make it possible to obtain more rigid fabrics such as jeans while the mesh will offer a more flexible result, ideal for making t-shirts.
+Chemical fibers are used by non woven bag manufacturers.

 The weaving phase may require synthetic finishes, i.e. all chemical, physical and mechanical treatments, which serve to give textiles the desired end-use properties (touch, visual effect, waterproofing, non-flammability, etc.).
 This is the finishing phase.
 Towel manufacturers in Bangladesh are all weaving mills who make towel and sew by themselves.